 With a focus on social justice issues, these projects show UCT's commitment to bringing about change.
 Based on strategic partnerships with communities, this work advocates for improved policy and prepares students as socially responsive citizens.

-(Fundraising needs: scholarships)
+(Fundraising needs: scholarships.)

-(Fundraising needs: staff, operational costs and equipment)
+(Fundraising needs: staff, operational costs and equipment.)

-This kind of information that reminds us of our responsibility to protect the most vulnerable in our society.
+This kind of information reminds us of our responsibility to protect the most vulnerable in our society.
 The Children's Institute has, over the past 10 years, served as the 'hands and feet' of child policy and advocacy work in South Africa, identifying the needs of children and giving them a voice.

-Graduate School Of Development Policy and Practice
+Graduate School of Development Policy and Practice

 (Fundraising needs: scholarships and chair)

-Improvements in governance and accountability, economic policy, and international economic circumstances have led to more consistent growth in the current period than at any previous time in modern African history.
-In order to sustain and expand on this growth, we must address the urgent and ongoing need to train highly skilled individuals to serve as senior officials in government and government agencies.
+Improvements in governance and accountability, economic policy, and international economic circumstances have led to more consistent growth in recent years than at any previous time in modern African history.
+In order to sustain and expand on this growth, we must meet the urgent need to train highly skilled individuals to serve as senior officials in government and government agencies.